Our 17th most-read article of the 2022.

 “We are committed to educating caregivers about the potential dangers of hearing legit bangers about toucans for sustained periods of time,” said Fisher-Price’s chief of marketing in a statement.
 “This toy exposes individuals to reckless levels of catchy little ditties, and the public needs to be informed.”

 We value your trust, and we completely blew it by including pan flute on almost every track.
 We knew full well these zingy toots were guaranteed to lodge themselves so deep in your head that they would eventually edge out every other sound you’d ever loved.
-And we send our condolences to the hundreds of new dads who just experienced the jarring realization that “The Elephant Stomping Song” is now on their all-time favorites list (narrowly overtaking “Crash into Me”).
+And we send our condolences to the hundreds of new dads who just experienced the jarring realization that “The Elephant Stomping Song” is now on the list of their all-time favorites (narrowly overtaking “Crash into Me”).

 Parenting is the hardest job in the world, and on behalf of Fisher-Price, we are sorry for making things infinitely more difficult by equipping the Kick ’n Play with five separate instrumental breaks that flawlessly combine the bombastic style of New Orleans brass with the hot, tropical rhythms of a Sandals Resort after dark.
 We, unfortunately, did not account for the fact that Mom won’t be able to make fish sticks for dinner if she’s supine in the living room, high-key vibing to our playlist’s basslines, which are, regrettably, sick as hell.